machawk1/ArchiveThumbnails/README.md

 To execute the code, run `node AlSummarization.js`.

 To query the server instance generated using your browser visit `http://localhost:15421/?URI-R=http://matkelly.com`, substituting the URI-R to request a different site's summarization.
+The additional parameters of `access` and `strategy` can be used to change the summarization process, specifying the means of access and the strategy used for summarization (respectively). `access` can be one of `interface`, `embed`, or `wayback`. `strategy` can be `alSummarization`, `random`, `yearly`, or `skipListed`.

 ## Running as a Docker Container